 In fact, by filing Form I-864, the substitute sponsor promises the U.S. government to pay back any need-based public assistance that the named immigrants receive for approximately the first ten years of their having a green card.

 Some other eligibility requirements apply to the substitute sponsor as well.
-He or she must be a U.S. citizen or a lawful permanent resident of at least 18 years of age who has a domicile in the United States.
-And the sponsor must be a relative of the immigrant's.
+The sponsor must be a U.S. citizen or a lawful permanent resident of at least 18 years of age who has a domicile in the United States.
+And, the sponsor must be a relative of the immigrant's.
 Eligible relatives include a spouse, son or daughter (aged 18 or older), parent, mother-in-law, father-in-law, sibling, son-in-law, daughter-in-law, sister-in-law, brother-in-law, grandparent, or grandchild (age 18 or older).

 If your petitioner has died, your wisest course would be to consult with an experienced U.S. immigration attorney.
 The attorney can determine whether you are still eligible for a green card and guide you in a timely manner through the appropriate application process.